HomeBlog Home

 5. Garbage disposals

-6. Built-in microwaves that convey with the sale of the home
+6. Built-in microwaves that come with the sale of the home

 Keep in mind that inspectors are not experts on these appliances.
 Therefore, they will be unable to fix them themselves if an issue is noted.
 However, it is their job to ensure that they are working correctly and do not pose any safety hazards to you and your family when you move in.